return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib-acpi_c.rst

 used to translate from the GPIO offset in the resource to the Linux IRQ number.

+The function is idempotent, though each time it runs it will configure GPIO pin direction according to the flags in GpioInt resource.

 .. _`acpi_dev_gpio_irq_get.return`:

 Return
 ------

-Linux IRQ number (>%0) on success, negative errno on failure.
+Linux IRQ number (> \ ``0``\ ) on success, negative errno on failure.

 .. _`acpi_gpio_count`: